arangodb/docs/site/content/http/collections/collection-creating.md

           type: boolean
         required: false
         description: |+
-          Default is `true` which means the server will only report success back to the client if all replicas have created the collection.
-Set to `false` if you want faster server responses and don't care about full replication.
+          The default is `true`, which means the server only reports success back to the client when all replicas have created the collection.
+Set it to `false` if you want faster server responses and don't care about full replication.
         in: query
       - name: enforceReplicationFactor